 Julia Higgins is a native, Southern California visual artist and designer.
 Her contemporary works are informed by social, cultural and environmental concerns as well as by the materials that she works with.

 Although Julia was painting at an early age, it wasn’t until her collegiate years studying interior design, that she began to explore her artistic proclivities.
-After graduation, Julia began course work in interior architecture at California State University of Long Beach.
-Two years into the program, on a whim to fulfill an elective requirement, Julia enrolled in a sculpture class and her focus turned to art.
+After graduating in design, Julia began course work in interior architecture at California State University of Long Beach.
+Two years into the program, Julia enrolled in a sculpture class and her focus quickly turned to fine art.
 Since graduating from CSULB, Julia has exhibited her work in galleries, museums and institutions.
 At present, she works from her studio in Los Angeles.